awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

 **Important**
 Change the colon between the DNS name and port number to a comma\.

-      For example, your server name should look like the following\.
+      Your server name should look like the following example\.

       ```
       database-2.cg034itsfake.us-east-1.rds.amazonaws.com,1433